docwho2/java-cdk-serverless-clamscan/README.md

     }
 ```

-If you want to look at all tags (**ONLY_TAG_INFECTED** = false) and deny download while scanning is in progres and essentially only allow CLEAN files to download then something like this might apply:
+If you want to look at all tags (**ONLY_TAG_INFECTED** = false) and deny download while scanning is in progress and essentially only allow CLEAN files to download then something like this might apply:

 ```json
 {